FRRouting/frr/doc/user/pimv6.rst

 .. clicmd:: router pim6 [vrf NAME]

-   Configure the global PIMv6 protocol
+   Configure the global PIMv6 protocol.
+To configure the PIMv6 instance for a VRF, specify the VRF name.
+In contrast to other protocols, this does not enable PIMv6 operation but merely serves as a container for per-instance configuration parameters.
+Likewise, the ``no`` form does not disable PIMv6.

 .. clicmd:: rp X:X::X:X Y:Y::Y:Y/M

-   In order to use pimv6, it is necessary to configure a RP for join messages to be sent to.
-Currently the only methodology to do this is via static rp commands.
-All routers in the pimv6 network must agree on these values.
-The first ipv6 address is the RP's address and the second value is the matching prefix of group ranges covered.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.
+   In order to use PIMv6, it is necessary to configure an RP for join messages to be sent to.
+This command statically configures an RP.
+All routers in the PIMv6 network must agree on these values.
+The first IPv6 address is the RP's address and the second value is the matching prefix of group ranges covered.
+This command is VRF-aware.

 .. clicmd:: rp X:X::X:X prefix-list WORD